D-Stiv/SCANNER_plus/README.md

 # SCANNER+
-Implementation of the paper "SCANNER+: Neighborhood-based self-enrichment approach for traffic speed prediction".
+Implementation of the paper "SCANNER+: Neighborhood-based self-enrichment approach for traffic speed prediction", accepted for publication in the ACM Transactions on Spatial Algorithms and Systems (TSAS) Special Issue on Urban Mobility.

 ## Summary
 In this repository, you can find the code to train and evalute SCANNER+, a novel neighborhood-based self-enrichment approach for traffic speed prediction.
 SCANNER+ learns effective node representations in dynamic road traffic settings.